Gillan0/atlanticar/README.md

 # ![AtlantiCar](./extras/logo.jpg)
 # AtlantiCar

-IMT Atlantique's CODEVSI Project, the carpooling service for now, tomorrow, the day after tomorrow, and beyond.
+IMT Atlantique's CODEVSI Project, the carpooling service for now, tomorrow, overmorrow, and beyond.

+## How to start ?

 Clone this repository
 ```